AdobeDocs/analytics-platform.en/help/guided-analysis/types/usage.md

 ## Overlays

 Add additional data to the chart.
+When more than one series is visible on the chart, overlays will appear on hover only.

-* **[!UICONTROL Show anomalies]**: Runs [anomaly detection](/help/analysis-workspace/virtual-analyst/c-anomaly-detection/anomaly-detection.md) on the trended analysis.
+* **[!UICONTROL Anomaly detection]**: Runs [anomaly detection](/help/analysis-workspace/virtual-analyst/c-anomaly-detection/anomaly-detection.md) on the trended analysis.
 Outliers appear as dots that you can hover over for more information.
-* **[!UICONTROL Trendline overlay]**: Adds a trendline to the chart, allowing you to see the overall direction your data takes within the specified time period.
+* **[!UICONTROL Trendline overlay]**: Adds a trendline to the chart which helps depict a clearer pattern in the data.
-  * [!UICONTROL Linear]: A linear regression model.
-Recommended for data that increases or decreases at a steady rate.
+  * [!UICONTROL Linear]: Creates a straight regression line.
+Best for simple linear data that increases or decreases at a steady rate.
+Equation: `y = a + b * x`
-  * [!UICONTROL Logarithmic]: A curved line regression model.
-Recommended for data that levels out over time.
+  * [!UICONTROL Logarithmic]: Creates a curved regression line.
+Best for data that increases or decreases quickly and then levels out.
+Equation: `y = a + b * log(x)`
-  * [!UICONTROL Moving average]: A smoothed line that averages the previous period from each point.
-Recommended for data that has regular cycles.
-Available moving average periods depend on the selected date range.
+  * [!UICONTROL Moving average]: Creates a smooth trendline based on a set of averages.
+Also known as a rolling average, a moving average uses a specific number of previous data points (determined by your selection), averages them, and uses the average as the point in the line.
+Examples include 7 day moving average or 4 week moving average.
+Available moving average options are dependent on your selected interval and date range.

 ## Apply time comparison